metamath/metamath-exe/doc/BUILD.md

 This Unix program called __autoconf__, or its sibling __autoreconf__, is capable of generating a _configure_ shell script from the input _configure.ac_, along with its input file _config.h.in_.
-The _configure.ac_ input file is, in a nutshell, a list of properties to test the OS for.

 ### config.h.in